evaera/RoVer/README.md

 # How does it work?

-RoVer uses the same verification system used by the [ROBLOX Discord](https://discord.gg/roblox) server, a web app that lives at [verify.eryn.io](https://verify.eryn.io).
+RoVer uses the same verification system used by the [Roblox Community Discord](http://rbx.community) server, a web app that lives at [verify.eryn.io](https://verify.eryn.io).
 RoVer makes use of its [public API](https://verify.eryn.io/api).

 ## Step 1